murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Player Info/Campaign Starting Guide.md

 We start your character at **Level 2**.
 You will level up to level 3 after the first quest.

+During the sessions, you can either have a physical character sheet or use D&D Beyond.
+Whatever works for you.
+Note that there's also a mobile D&D Beyond app to access your character sheet on.

 ---

 Keep the following things in mind when creating your character: